beige90/Madeleine.js/README.md

 Madeleine.js is smart enough to distinguish whether stl files are ASCII or binary, and is able to create and handle multiple 3D model viewers (WARNING: Multiple rendering may slow down the speed).
 Also, Madeleine.js helps you to immediately render any stl file as you upload!

+## Features

+- Parse, render and visualize STL format files.
+- Automatically distinguish binary and ASCII, and parse it properly.
+- Accept STL file from external url or user file upload.
+- Support rendering multiple models (also multi upload).
+- Provide various themes for model viewer.
+- And more features will be added later!

 ## DEMO

 Visit [DEMO Website](http://jinjunho.github.io/Madeleine.js/) to see the demo!